Eilat: Future development plans

 In July 2012, Israel signed an agreement with China to cooperate in building the high-speed railway to Eilat, a railway line which will serve both passenger and freight trains.
 It will link Eilat with Beersheba and Tel Aviv, and will run through the Arava Valley and Nahal Zin (see Zin Desert).

 The former Eilat Airport was closed on 18 March 2019 after the opening of Ramon Airport.
 The land occupied by the former airport is to be redeveloped.
 The new Ramon Airport opened in January 2019, 18 km north of Eilat and replaced both Eilat Airport and the civilian use of Ovda Airport.
 Hotels and apartment buildings, containing a total of 2,080 hotel rooms and 1,000 apartments will be constructed on the site, as well as 275 dunams of public space and pedestrian paths.
 The plans also set aside space for the railway line and an underground railway station.
 The plan's goal is to create an urban continuum between the city center and North Beach, as well as tighten the links between the city's neighborhoods, which were separated by the airport.

-In addition, there are plans to move the Port of Eilat and the Eilat-Ashkelon pipeline terminal to the northern part of the city, as well as to turn it into a university town of science and research, and brand it an international sports city.
+In addition, there are plans to move the Port of Eilat and the Eilat–Ashkelon pipeline terminal to the northern part of the city, as well as to turn it into a university town of science and research, and brand it an international sports city.
 All these projects are part of a plan to increase Eilat's population to 150,000 people and build 35,000 hotel rooms.

+In January 2026, Merkot and Minister of Energy and Infrastructure Eli Cohen announced that the water company was investing ₪ 800 million NIS to expand the capacity of the Sabcha desalination plant and double the water supply to Eilat.

 Climate

 Eilat has a hot desert climate (Köppen: BWh) with very hot, dry summers and warm, similarly dry winters.
 Winters are usually between 11–23 °C. Summers are usually between 26–40 °C. There are relatively small coral reefs near Eilat; however, 50 years ago they were much larger.
+They are the only coral reefs in Israel.